google/turbinia/docs/developer/develop-minikube.md

 ![Turbinia Hot Reloading](../images/cloudcode-hotreload.png)

-NOTE: As python hot reloading of code into an already running process is tricky it may not work in all cases (see [here](https://github.com/breuleux/jurigged?tab=readme-ov-file#caveats)).
+NOTE: As python hot reloading of code into an already running process is tricky it may not work in all cases (see Caveats section [here](https://github.com/breuleux/jurigged?tab=readme-ov-file)).
 If that happens let skaffold rebuild the container by touching the `skaffold.yaml`file.

 ## Test Run
 Let's test the whole setup by executing a request with a disk image located at `test_data/artifact_disk.dd`.